sul-dlss-deprecated/robot-controller/README.md

 ### `verify` command

-You can run the `verify` command with an optional `--verbose` to print out details about whether the robots are processes are running as configured.
+You can run the `verify` command with an optional `--verbose` to print out details about whether the robots processes are running as configured.

 When no errors are detected, the output looks like so: